South Korea rallies past Mexico, secures 2020 Olympic berth | The Japan Times

 The South Koreans also booked a return trip to Japan for next year’s Tokyo Olympics.

-South Korea responded to a sudden two-run deficit by exploding for seven runs in the fifth inning and became the first team to punch its ticket for the Olympic baseball tournament — joining Japan which was in automatically as the host nation — with a 7-3 win over Mexico in the Premier12 Super Round on Friday night at Tokyo Dome.
+South Korea responded to a sudden two-run deficit by exploding for seven runs in the fifth inning and punched its ticket for the Olympic baseball tournament — joining Japan which was in automatically as the host nation and the Europe/Africa qualifier Israel — with a 7-3 win over Mexico in the Premier12 Super Round on Friday night at Tokyo Dome.

+“By winning this game, we’re able to go to the Olympics, so I’m very happy about that,” said team captain Kim Hyun-soo, who had a three-run double during the fifth inning.
+“We have a game tomorrow against Japan tomorrow and I want to do my best.”

+South Korea will face Japan in the final Super Round Game on Saturday and then again in the tournament final in Sunday.

 The Koreans claimed an Olympic berth for being the highest-placed finisher from Asia/Oceania, excluding Japan.